dselman/docgen/README.md

 6. Calling a user defined function and formatting the result as a monetary amount using `{{% procedureCost(contract) as "K0,0.00"%}}`
 7. Defining a function inline to perform complex string concatenation based on data

+## Template Logic (Functions)

 Expressions and functions are defined using the (type-safe) Ergo functional programming language.

 The Ergo functions are defined in [logic.ergo](./logic/logic.ergo).

+## Template Metadata

+Templates are packaged as zip files and must include a [package.json](./package.json) manifest field, which includes name, description, version, keywords etc that make the template searchable within a template library.

 ## Install Tools